Katrist/Katrist/README.md

 - 👋 Hi, I’m @Katrist
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Luau
+- 🌱 I’m currently mastering Luau

 <!---
 Katrist/Katrist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.